Objectives:

 Student Activity

-Students consider how the Bill of Rights continues to shape American life.
-They read What Does Free Speech Mean? to see Supreme Court-based examples of what is and is not protected speech, then complete a table listing two examples that illustrate each side.
-Next, working individually or in pairs, they are assigned or choose one landmark Supreme Court case (such as New York Times v.
+Students consider how the Bill of Rights continues to shape American life by examining Supreme Court decisions that define and sometimes limit these rights.
+First, they read What Does Free Speech Mean? to see examples of what is and is not protected as free speech, then complete a table listing two examples that count as free speech and two that do not.
+Next, each student (or pair) selects or is assigned one landmark Supreme Court case—such as New York Times v.
 Sullivan, Miranda v.
 Arizona, New Jersey v.
 TLO, West Side Community Schools v.
 Mergens, District of Columbia v.
 Heller, Ingraham v.
 Wright, Engel v.
 Vitale, Hazelwood School District v.
 Kuhlmeier, Printz v.
 United States, or Gideon v.
-Wainwright).
-Using the linked case resources, they identify which amendment the case involves and how the decision helps define that right or freedom, then post their explanation (including the case name) to a shared wall.
-After reading classmates’ posts to compare cases and rights, students respond to a final prompt on another wall explaining, in one or two sentences, which right they think is most important and why.
+Wainwright—and reads case summaries from the linked resources.
+They then post to a class wall identifying which amendment the case involves and explaining how the decision helps define that right or freedom.
+After reading classmates’ posts, students respond to a final prompt on another wall, stating which right they think is most important and explaining their reasoning in one or two sentences.

 Teacher Moves